originalfoo/Style/README.md

 }
 ```

-Without the API, the above code would look like this:
+Without the API, the above code would look like this (which is actually what the above code does internally):

 ```lua
 data.raw['gui-style'].default['example-frame'] = {